 The blue line is the opening level.

 In the above chart we have placed a horizontal blue line at the opening level.
-Also, we have inserted a small red line at the midpoint of the trading range for each day.
+Also, we have inserted a small red line at the midpoint of the trading range for each 15-minute period.
 Press the Ctrl key and the + key to magnify (or - to reduce).

 Daily Chart of The Dow Jones Industrial Average

 We decided it would be informative to demonstrate here R.C.
 Allen's system.
 An "UP" alert occurs when the 4-day MA (green) is above the 9-day MA (blue).
 The actual "buy" signal occurs when the 9-day MA crosses above the 18-day MA (red) while the 4-day MA is still above the 9-day MA.
 If the 4-day MA is not still above the 9-day MA, there is no signal until it crosses back above the 9-day MA.
 Signals occur only if all moving averages align correctly.
 The opposite conditions generate a "DN" alert and "Sell" signal.
 Please use the "R.C.
 Allen Alerts" tab on the left of your screen for a more complete explanation of the system.
 This chart shows only a few months so you can more easily see details of recent action and a clearer view of the moving average alignments.
 At the top of this page the Dow is shown over a greater time-span.